tjluoma/bash-fix/README.md

 ## How To Install/Use ##

+1. [Install Xcode](macappstore://itunes.apple.com/us/app/xcode/id497799835?mt=12) if it is not already installed.

-1. Launch Terminal.app (or iTerm)
+2. Launch Terminal.app (or iTerm)

+3. If this is your first time using Xcode’s command line tools, you will have to agree to the terms and conditions by using

+	`sudo xcodebuild -license`

-2. Run this command
+4. Run this command

 		curl -sL http://luo.ma/bash-fix.sh | zsh -f